Medina, New York, United States of America: What to pack, what to wear, and when to go [2023]

 • Luggage scale to avoid fees

-A plug adapter that supports outlet types A and B. It's important that you pick the correct kind.
-Many adapters available online are just plug changers and expect your devices to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should work in most areas.
+A plug adapter that supports outlet types A and B. Ensure that you pick the necessary kind.
+Many adapters on sale are simply plug changers and expect your devices to change the voltage themselves.
+If yours can't do that they could burn up.
+This one is sufficent for most locations.

 • Airplane phone mount